-Loan agreement: Under the loan agreement entered into in December 2011 between Lanting Jishi and Mr. Quji (Alan) Guo, Lanting Jishi extended a loan in the amount of RMB255,000 (\$40,492) to Mr. Guo for his contribution of 51% of the registered capital of Lanting Gaochuang.
-Under this agreement, Mr. Guo agreed that without prior written consent from Lanting Jishi, Lanting Gaochuang may not enter into any transaction that could materially affect its assets, liabilities, interests or operations, and there will be no earnings distribution in any form by Lanting Gaochuang before such loan has been repaid.
-Mr. Guo also agreed that at the request of Lanting Jishi, all or part of the equity interests held in Lanting Gaochuang shall be promptly and unconditionally transferred to Lanting Jishi or a designated third party in accordance with PRC law.
-This loan can only be repaid by transferring all of Mr. Guo's equity interest in Lanting Gaochuang to Lanting Jishi or a third party designated by Lanting Jishi, and submitting all proceeds from such transaction to Lanting Jishi.
-The loan agreement has a term of ten years and will be extended automatically, unless indicated otherwise by Lanting Jishi in writing three months prior to the expiration date.
+Loan agreement: Under the loan agreement entered into in December 2011 between Lanting Huitong and Mr. Quji (Alan) Guo, Lanting Huitong extended a loan in the amount of \$41 (RMB255, 000) to Mr. Quji (Alan) Guo to be contributed as 51% of the registered capital of Lanting Gaochuang.
+Under this agreement, Mr. Quji (Alan) Guo agreed that without prior written consent from Lanting Huitong, Lanting Gaochuang might not enter into any transaction that could materially affect its assets, liabilities, interests or operations, and there would be no earnings distribution in any form by Lanting Gaochuang before such loan has been repaid.
+This loan could only be repaid by transferring all of Mr. Quji (Alan) Guo's equity interest in Lanting Gaochuang to Lanting Huitong or a third party designated by Lanting Huitong, and submitting all proceeds from such transaction to Lanting Huitong.
+The loan agreement had a term of ten years and will be extended automatically, unless indicated otherwise by Lanting Huitong in writing three months prior to the contract expiration date.
+In September 2019, Mr. Quji (Alan) Guo made the repayment under this loan agreement which was therefore terminated.
+Under the loan agreement entered into in July 2019 between Lanting Huitong and Mr. Jian He, Lanting Huitong extended a loan in the amount of RMB255,000 (\$40,492) to Mr. Jian He for his contribution of 51% of the registered capital of Lanting Gaochuang.
+Under this agreement, Mr. Jian He agreed that without prior written consent from Lanting Huitong, Lanting Gaochuang may not enter into any transaction that could materially affect its assets, liabilities, interests or operations, and there will be no earnings distribution in any form by Lanting Gaochuang before such loan has been repaid.
+Mr. Jian He also agreed that at the request of Lanting Huitong, all or part of the equity interests held in Lanting Gaochuang shall be promptly and unconditionally transferred to Lanting Huitong or a designated third party designated by Lanting Huitong and submitti

-Agreements that transfer economic benefits to Lanting Jishi Business operation agreements: Under the Business Operation Agreements entered into among Lanting Jishi, Lanting VIEs, and the shareholders of Lanting VIEs, the registered shareholders of Lanting VIEs and Lanting VIEs agreed that Lanting VIEs may not enter into any transaction that could materially affect their assets, liabilities, interests or operations without prior written consent from Lanting Jishi or other party designated by Lanting Jishi, including entry into any loan or other debtor-creditor relationship with any third party or the making of any equity investment in any third party, the sale or purchase of any asset or right to or from any third party or creation of guarantees or any other security on any of its assets in favor of any third party, or creation of any other obligation on any of its assets.
+Agreements that transfer economic benefits to Lanting Jishi

+Business operation agreements: Under the Business Operation Agreements entered into among Lanting Jishi, Lanting VIEs, and the shareholders of Lanting VIEs agreed that Lanting VIEs may not enter into any transaction that could materially affect their assets, liabilities, interests or operations without prior written consent from Lanting Jishi or other party designated by Lanting Jishi, including entry into any loan or other debtor-creditor relationship with any third party or the making of any equity investment in any third party, the sale or purchase of any asset or right to or from any third party or creation of guarantees or any other security on any of its assets in favor of any third party, or creation of any other obligation on any of its assets.
 In addition, directors, supervisors, chairman, general managers, financial controllers or other senior managers of Lanting VIEs must be Lanting Jishi's nominees.
 Furthermore, Lanting VIEs and their registered shareholders have agreed to accept and stringently implement proposals set forth by Lanting Jishi regarding employment and business and financial management.
 Lanting Jishi is entitled to any dividends declared by Lanting VIEs.
 The business operation agreements will be valid until the liquidation of Lanting VIEs, unless terminated earlier at Lanting Jishi's sole discretion.